Virginia · Off-grid & homestead potential

 Radford City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (New River Health District).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Radford City costs about $261k, based on the latest county data.
+Land in Radford City runs about $3,976 per acre, based on the latest county data.

 Radford City gets about 41.2" of rain a year, with severe drought in roughly 0.5% of years.